Map of Standing Fire Lookouts in WA state

 A little history:

 Devastating fires, such as the Yacolt Burn of 1902, inspired the construction of a vast National network of fire lookout stations in the 1920s.
 The job of a lookout was to spot and report fires by telephone or radio so crews could be dispatched quickly.
 At the system’s peak, there were 5,000 lookouts nationwide—including 685 overlooking the extensive forests of Washington.
 The highest lookout was at 12,276 feet on Mount Adams, but it was used for only three seasons, then abandoned to the year-round ice.
-The most difficult to reach was Three Fingers; the approach was a series of ladders spiked into a 100-foot rock wall.
+The most difficult to reach was Three Fingers; the approach was (and still is) a series of ladders spiked into a 100-foot rock wall.

 (*Update Jan 2013: The original 2010 edition of this poster displayed 92 standing lookouts.
 Between 2010 and 2012, at least three lookouts—Kloshe Nanitch and Lone Mountain on the Olympic Peninsula and Pine Mountain near Yakima—became "standing no more."
 The poster has been updated to remove these three lookouts.)